MarceloAron/Astroclimes/docs/source/install_prerecs.rst

   - scipy>=1.13.1
   - tqdm>=4.67.1

-Once you have installed all of the necessary scripts and auxiliary files, you may check out :doc:`setup`.
+Once you have installed all of the necessary scripts and auxiliary files, you may check out :ref:`setupruns`.